James Duncan

 Caithness and Sutherland

-Connection with constituency: None known Year of election: 1929 Date of election: Thu 30th May 1929 Nature of election: General election Party: Conservative Notes:
+Connection with constituency: None Known Year of election: 1929 Date of election: Thu 30th May 1929 Nature of election: General Election Party: Conservative Notes:

 Ministerial offices